-A purchaser who buys a taxable new OHV from an out-of-state retailers for use in Texas owes Texas use tax.
+A purchaser who buys a taxable new OHV from an out-of-state retailer for use in Texas owes Texas use tax.
 Use tax is complementary to the Texas sales tax and is imposed on the storage, use, or other consumption of a taxable item.

 For example, if you buy a new all-terrain vehicle (ATV) from an out-of-state retailer in Oklahoma who does not charge Texas sales tax, and you store or use the ATV in Texas, you owe Texas use tax on the price of the ATV.